-Whether your business is a smaller property, such as a small retail store or low-rise apartment building (inspected by crews from your local fire station) or a high-rise building, institutional campus with highly technical life-safety systems, or hazardous material occupancy (inspected by personnel from the Fire Prevention and Investigation Division), your annual inspection helps you ensure that your property is in compliance with Denver’s Fire Code and therefore national safety standards.
+Whether your business is a smaller property, such as a small retail store or low-rise apartment building (inspected by crews from your local fire station) or a high-rise building, institutional campus with highly technical life-safety systems, or hazardous material occupancy (inspected by personnel from the Fire Prevention Division), your annual inspection helps you ensure that your property is in compliance with Denver’s Fire Code and therefore national safety standards.

 Once on site, Fire Department inspectors will check your building’s exits, emergency lighting, exit signs, components of fire-resistive separation, access roadways and fire lanes, and testing and maintenance records of fire-safety systems.
 They will also make sure there is an emergency evacuation plan in place.

 After any inspection, you will be invoiced within a week of the inspector finishing the inspection report.
 Fees are due and payable within 30 days.
 Fees for inspections are based on your property's square footage, number of floors and type of occupancy.
 For more information please see our table of fees.

 Emergency Pre-Plan Inspection

 In addition to receiving an annual Fire Safety Inspection, many businesses and commercial occupancies in Denver receive an annual Emergency Pre-Plan Inspection, where crews from the local fire station visit the facility to conduct pre-emergency planning to ensure that their response is as efficient and effective as possible in the event of an emergency.
 This inspection is handled at a different time than your Fire Safety Inspection and this service is provided at no charge.
 (Although, if violations are noted during this inspection, your property may be referred for a Fire Safety Inspection, for which there is a fee.)
 This inspection is scheduled by your local firehouse.
 If you have questions about the Emergency Pre-Plan Inspection, please call the local firehouse or 720-913-3474.